 About This Wine:

 This wine is named for layers of dolomitic limestone unique to the Niagara Escarpment.
-Through the forces of erosion, these rock strata have come to enrich the soils of the Escarpment’s benchlands.
-Originating entirely from selected vineyards along these gentle slopes, this Cabernet Franc bears the mark of its origins.
-The calcareous clays of these sites contribute to the mint-berry fruit and spiciness that are the wine’s hallmark.
+Through the forces of erosion, these rock strata have come to enrich the soils of the Escarpment’s benchland.
+Originating from selected vineyards along these gentle slopes, this Pinot Noir bears the mark of its origins.
+The calcareous clays of these sites contribute to the delicate aromatics and silky textures that are its hallmark.

-Stony, limestone-rich clay loam till over shale and sandstone
+Escarpment Benchlands – limestone-rich clay till over sandstone and shale

 Residual Sugar- 5 g/L